benjamin-recht/benjamin-recht.github.io/_posts/2018-03-26-performance-profiles.md

 ## Performance Profiles

 My favorite way to aggregate benchmarks was proposed by [Dolan and More](https://arxiv.org/abs/cs/0102001) and called _performance profiles_.
 The idea here is very simple.
 We want a way of depicting how frequently is a particular method within some distance of the best method for a particular problem instance.
 To do so, we make statistics.
-Let’s suppose we have a suite of n_p problem instances and we want to find the best performing method across all of these instances.
+Let’s suppose we have a suite of $n_p$ problem instances and we want to find the best performing method across all of these instances.

 For each problem instance, we compute the best method, and then for every other method, we determine how far they are from optimal.
 This requires some notion of “far from optimality.”
 Let’s denote $d[m,p]$ the distance from optimality of method m on problem p.
 We then count on how many problem instances a particular method is within a factor of tau of the optimal.
 That is, we compute